stevejay/middleengine-website/src/posts/2021-12-20-choosing-a-node-js-package-manager.md

 So, which package manager should you use?

-Firstly, I believe that Yarn Classic should be excluded because development of it is now frozen.
+Firstly, I believe that Yarn Classic should be excluded because development of it has effectively ended.

 The most compelling options are the two package managers that provide a better solution for the problems of the `node_modules` directory: Yarn Berry in PnP mode, and pnpm.
 However, it might not be possible for you to use one of these.
 The tools and services you are using might not support them.